1. Server stalked

 The waiters were sweet as pie, because they know it's harder to complain when you're given a free drink here, a little extra dessert there.
-They also know that you are on vacation and don't want to cause a scene in a country where you don't know the rules, and that you don't want to ruin a nice evening.
+They also know that you are on vacation and don't want to cause a scene in a country where you don't know the rules.

 Oh yeah, they also "don't speak English."
 Then you get the bill.
 It's going to be double or triple any other place.
 Maybe quadruple.
 And there is nothing you can do.
 You just pay the idiot tax and write a scathing review on TripAdvisor hoping that helps someone else.

 We were in a restaurant we've gone to sporadically over the years.
 It's usually reasonably good.
-We're seated and our drink order is taken.
-I mention to the waitress that there's no silverware on the table, and she says, "Oh, no problem, I'll be right back."
+We sat and our drink orders were taken.
+I mentioned to the waitress that there was no silverware on the table, and she said, "Oh, no problem, I'll be right back."

-She shows back up 10 minutes later to take our dinner order.
-We order, and I again mention the lack of silverware.
+She came back ten minutes later to take our dinner order.
+We ordered, and I again mentioned the lack of silverware.
 "Oh, right, hang on".
-We don't see her again for 30 minutes.
-Drinks are empty, no silverware, nothing.
-Can't even find her in the restaurant.
+We didn't see her again for thirty minutes.
+Our drinks were empty, there was no silverware, nothing.
+We couldn't even find her in the restaurant.

-After 30 minutes, she shows up again with our meals, both pasta dishes.
-She sets them down, and I again mention that we have no silverware, and can't eat our dinner.
+Finally she showed up with our meals, both pasta dishes.
+She set them down, and I again mentioned that we had no silverware, and couldn’t eat our dinner.
 "Oh, I'm so sorry, hang on".
-She disappears again.
+She disappeared again.

 There's something horrible about being very hungry and staring at your meal while being unable to eat it.
 Stomach's rumbling, you're salivating, you're ready to dig in... but you can't.

-After staring at our dinner for at least five minutes, I get up, go to the setup table and grab two full sets of silverware and napkins, and return to the table.
-We eat, waitress is MIA.
-Twenty minutes after we've finished our meals, still no waitress.
+After staring at our dinner for at least five minutes, I got up, went to the setup table and grabbed two full sets of silverware and napkins, and returned to the table.
+We ate, and the waitress continued to be MIA.
+Twenty minutes after we finished our meals, there was still no waitress.

-I get up and ask to see the manager.
-I tell her what happened and she accuses me of trying to steal the silverware.
+I got up and asked to see the manager.
+I told her what happened and she accused me of trying to steal the silverware.
 Blew my mind.